bytecode-mike/docker-b00t/README.md

 ##### _startDocker_ task

 It builds, tags, creates and runs a Docker container based on the underlying project.
-If the task run properly you must be able to see the docker new image by using the _docker ps -a_ command, the result must be similar with the following output.
+If the task run properly you must be able to see the new docker container by using the _docker ps -a_ command, the result must be similar with the following output.

     gradlew startDocker